thenazar9/user-behavior-email-campaign-analysis-sql/README.md

   - **Country rankings by total account creation and total emails sent.**
   - **Account information by country, including subscription and verification status.**

+## 📈 Visualization of Results

+Below is the graphical representation of the analyzed data, showing key trends and metrics from the user behavior and email campaign performance analysis.